limyang51/Calculator/README.md

 # Calculator
 AIESEC Internship Task

-To run the calculator Calculator.jar and double click.
+To run the calculator double click Calculator.jar

 If error message occured please run from the command line